elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/012-working-with-binary-file-formats.md

 end
 ```

-Out of the five fields in this header, only the file size ended up being dynamic.
-I was able to treat the pixel array offset as a constant because the headers for 24 bit color images take up a fixed amount of space.
-The [computations I used for the file size](http://en.wikipedia.org/wiki/BMP_file_format#Pixel_storage) are taken directly from wikipedia, and will make sense a bit later once we examine the way that the pixel array gets encoded.
+Out of the five fields in this header, only the file size ended up being
+dynamic.
+I was able to treat the pixel array offset as a constant because the
+headers for 24 bit color images take up a fixed amount of space.
+The file size
+computations[^1] will make sense later once we examine the way that the pixel
+array gets encoded.

 The tool that makes it possible for us to convert these various field values into binary sequences in such a convenient way is `Array#pack`.
 If you note that the calculated file size of a 2x2 bitmap is 70, it becomes clear what `pack` is actually doing for us when we examine the byte by byte values in the following example: